 Our publisher, Bob Fox, shares his perspective on the industry’s search for a new standard for measuring the performance of space.
-To share which measures represent the most value to you and your business, take our survey about workplace metrics.
+To share which measures represent the most value to you and your business, comment below.

 Square feet per person (SF/person) has been the industry standard for measuring office space efficiency for as long as most of us can remember.
 But, in today’s rapidly changing workplace, the concept of SF/person doesn’t provide the complete picture.
 Now, the industry is searching for a new, more consistent standard to measure the performance of space.